wp-plugins/shipworks-e-commerce-bridge/readme.txt

 2. The ShipWorks software with a fiew orders downloaded from the site.

 == Changelog ==

+= 3.0.1 =
+This new version enable you to do the following :
+	-Orders download by modified time for Woocommerce, Jigoshop, Shopp.
+	-Better support for coupons for every frameworks.
+	-Better support for SKU for every frameworks.
+	-Better support for variation in every frameworks including Shopp.
+	-Better support for weight unit conversion.

 = 2.9.16 =
 Support for addons and variable products on Shopp.